 RUTH ANDRIEN danced with the Paul Taylor Dance Company from 1974 to1983, originating roles in such works as Esplanade, Runes, Airs, Images and Le Sacre du Printemps (The Rehearsal).
 She has restaged Mr. Taylor’s work for professional companies and universities around the world.
 Ms. Andrien has been on the faculty of the University of the Arts in Philadelphia, Swarthmore College, Harvard University, MIT, Southern Methodist University, The School at Jacobs Pillow, New York State Summer School of the Arts, The Taylor School and the American Dance Festival, where she directed the Paul Taylor Project for the past three years.
 She has worked closely with The American Dance Legacy Institute at Brown University, which focuses on preservation and access to American dance heritage.
 She served as master teacher for the National Foundation for Advancement of the Arts in Miami and for the U.S. State Department’s cultural exchange program in Tunisia.
 She was the recipient of Towson University’s Rosenberg Award for Distinguished Artists in 2002 and the Balasaraswati/Beinecke Endowed Chair for Distinguished Teaching in 2009 with Carolyn Adams and Sharon Kinney.
 Ms. Andrien received her MFA in Dance at Hollins University in 2007.
 She became Rehearsal Director of the Paul Taylor 2 Dance Company in 2010.

-REI AKAZAWA was born and raised in Tokyo, Japan, where she began her ballet training (Royal Academy of Dance) under the direction of Yuko Kojima.
-She graduated cum laude with a B.F.A. in Dance from Marymount Manhattan College, receiving the Gold Key for Excellence.
+REI AKAZAWA was born and raised in Tokyo, Japan, where she began her ballet training at the Royal Academy of Dance under the direction of Yuko Kojima.
+She graduated cum laude with a B.F.A. in Dance from Marymount Manhattan College, receiving the Gold Key for Excellence in 2009.
 While a student there, she assisted in teaching and demonstrating Graham Technique Master Classes for Miki Orihara and Alessandra Prosperi.
 She has danced with H.T.
 Chen and Dancers, Douglas Dunn and Dancers, and played the role of Eliza in The King and I at Walnut Street Theater in Philadelphia.
-She participated in The Taylor School 2012 Summer Intensive and joined Taylor 2 immediately afterward.
+She participated in The Taylor School Summer Intensive in 2012 and joined Taylor 2 immediately afterward.

 AMANDA STEVENSON is originally from Tempe, Arizona, where she started her ballet training with Andrew Needhammer of Ballet Arizona Dance Company and School.
-She graduated from the University of Arizona with a B.F.A. majoring in Dance, with an emphasis on Modern Dance and Choreography.
-Ms. Stevenson has performed throughout the New York Metropolitan area as a soloist and ensemble dancer with ACB Dance Company, Mazzini Dance Collective and EDP Dance Project.
+She graduated from the University of Arizona with a B.F.A. majoring in Dance, with an emphasis on Modern Dance and Choreography, in 2002.
+She has performed throughout the New York Metropolitan area as a soloist and ensemble dancer with Alison Cook Beatty Dance Company, Mazzini Dance Collective and EDP Dance Project.
 She has been a teaching artist with the Joffrey Ballet School, Rioult Dance Company and Education In Dance.
-She participated in the 2008 and 2009 Taylor Intensives and received a scholarship to attend The Taylor School.
+Ms. Stevenson participated in the 2008 and 2009 Taylor Intensives and received a scholarship to attend The Taylor School.
 She also studied at the Martha Graham School of Contemporary Dance.
 She joined Taylor 2 in Summer 2013.

-JOHNNY VORSTEG grew up in Verona, New Jersey and began his formal dance training at 18, studying primarily with Bil Badohelvetica at New York University and later at Peridance Capezio Center.
-He has danced in works by Taylor dancers Annmaria Mazzini, James Samson and Orion Duckstein, and by Chase Brock, Chet Walker, Geoffrey Doig-Marx and Nancy Lushington.
-He performed in Paul Taylor’s Company B at Montclair State University, where he earned degrees in Dance and English.
-He also performed in La Cage Aux Folles with Phoenix Theatre.
-In Summer 2011 Mr. Vorsteg was the recipient of the American Dance Guild Scholarship to the School at Jacob’s Pillow.
-He began dancing at The Taylor School in 2013 and was later awarded a scholarship to continue studies there.
-He joined Taylor 2 in Spring 2015.
+JOHNNY VORSTEG grew up in Verona, New Jersey and began his formal dance training at 18, studying with Bil Badolato at New York University and at Peridance Capezop Center.
+He performed in Paul Taylor’s Company B at Montclair State University, where he earned degrees in Dance and English in 2013.
+He has danced in works by Taylor alumni Orion Duckstein, Annmaria Mazzini and James Samson, as well as in works by choreographers Chase Brock, Chet Walker, Geoffrey Doig-Marx and Nancy Lushington.
+He performed in La Cage Aux Folles with Phoenix Theatre.
+In 2011, he was the American Dance Guild Scholarship recipient to The School at Jacob’s Pillow.
+After dancing at The Taylor School, where he was awarded a scholarship, he joined Taylor 2 in Spring 2015.

-JAKE DEIBERT was born in Atlantic City, NJ and grew up in Flemington, NJ.
-He received a B.F.A. in Dance and Dance Education from Montclair State University in 2014.
-He performed with companies including Rioult Dance NY, Von Howard Project, DiMauro Dance, Zullo/Raw Movement, 360Dance Company, Mazzini Dance Collective, 10 Hairy Legs, Douglas Dunn and Dancers and Earl Mosley’s Diversity of Dance.
-He attended the Taylor School Summer Intensive in 2012.
-Mr. Deibert made his debut with Taylor 2 in Summer 2017.
+JAKE DEIBERT was born in Atlantic City and grew up in Flemington, New Jersey.
+He attended The Taylor School Summer Intensive in 2012, and received a B.F.A. in Dance and Dance Education from Montclair State University in 2014.
+He performed with Rioult Dance NY, Von Howard Project, DiMauro Dance, Zullo/Raw Movement, 360Dance Company, Mazzini Dance Collective, 10 Hairy Legs, Douglas Dunn and Dancers and Earl Mosley’s Diversity of Dance.
+He joined Taylor 2 in Summer 2017.

-SLOAN PEARSON, a North Carolina native, began dancing at age three with Charlotte Ballet under the direction of Jean-Pierre Bonnefoux and Patricia McBride.
-She attended Point Park University with a modern dance concentration and performed works by Martha Graham, Nicolas Petrov, Douglas Bentz, and Garfield Lemonius.
-After receiving her Bachelor of Fine Arts degree in 2016, she danced with Dayton Contemporary Dance Company II and Kybele Dance Theater, and as a guest artist with Debbie Allen in performances throughout Los Angeles.
-Ms. Pearson joined Taylor 2 in Fall 2017.
+SLOAN PEARSON a North Carolina native, began dancing at age three with Charlotte Ballet under the direction of Jean-Pierre Bonnefoux and Patricia McBride.
+In 2016 she received a B.F.A. in Dance from the Conservatory of Dance with a Modern concentration from Point Park University, where she performed works by Martha Graham, Nicolas Petrov, Douglas Bentz, and Garfield Lemonius.
+She danced with Dayton Contemporary Dance Company II and Kybele Dance Theater, and as a guest artist with Debbie Allen in performances throughout Los Angeles.
+She joined Taylor 2 in Fall 2017.